Latest News

 Gold falls to a one-week-low due to tensions between the US and Iran and a stronger dollar

-Gold prices dropped to a one week?low Monday, before recovering'slightly' as Iran threatened retaliation for the U.S. taking over of an Iranian cargo ship.
+Gold prices dropped to a new?low of one week on Monday, before recovering a little as Iran threatened retaliation for the U.S. taking over of an Iranian cargo ship.
 This drove up oil and dollar prices.

 As renewed tensions between the United States and Iran caused market uncertainty about the likelihood of a peaceful settlement, the U.S. Dollar rose to its highest levels in a week.
 Benchmark 10-year U.S. Treasury Yields increased, increasing the cost of non-yielding gold.